 Attendance is required.
 If you are absent, you miss the explanation of an assignment, the discussion of a reading, the chance to participate, and overall, the class as a community of learning.
 Also, you are expected to be in class on time.
-Class will start immediately at the appointed time.
 In the first minutes of class I may make important announcements, establish the agenda for the day, begin immediately with an important lesson, or field questions.
 If you come in after we start class, even by only a few minutes, you are late and will be mark as such.
 Chronic or conspicuous attendance problems will negatively affect your overall participation grade for the class.
 Moreover, absences for more than 7 class sessions (50% of class time or more) will result in a failing grade regardless of reason.
-There are no excused or unexcused absences.
-If you know you are going to or must miss class, please let me know (via email) as soon as possible and make any necessary arrangements.
+All absences are your responsibility.
+If you know you are going to miss class, please let me know (via email) as soon as possible and make any necessary arrangements.
 When you do miss class, always find another student to get class notes or see me during office hours in order to make up missed work in a timely manner.
 You are always responsible for all material covered during your absence.